taocpp/PEGTL/doc/Getting-Started.md

 The PEGTL also contains a [large number of atomic rules](Rule-Reference.md) for matching ASCII and Unicode characters, strings, ranges of characters, integers, beginning-of-file or end-of-line, ...

-Many of these rules can directly be applied to objects in the input, frequently of type `char`, but also to data members or the return values of global or member functions in cases where the input is a sequence of non-trivial objects.
+Many of these rules can directly be applied to objects in the input, frequently of type `char`, but also to data members or the return values of global or member functions in cases where the input is a sequence of other types.

 ## Grammar Analysis